Culture, Evolution And Perpetual War:

 Crassus, I suppose, is the supreme example of the ambition to acquire.
 Already the richest man in Rome, he clamored after more honors, finally securing the command of an expedition against Parthia.
 His choice turns out to be a spectacular disaster.
 His son Publius is captured and beheaded in the first engagement.
 Plutarch shows us the great man on the eve of the final, futile battle…unable to rouse his soldiers who had marched into Parthia with such bright confidence…

-18: Tragdy: Shring of the Trojan Horse!
+18: Tragdy: Triumph of the Trojan Horse!

 Our psychic history has been the story of two contradictory metaphysical positions.
 Each struggles for dominance within the bony prison of the skull: Idealism, with its faith in eternal life, and Materialism, which accepts chance, death and change as the law…